The Tower of Blue Horses: Reception and significance

 The Tower of Blue Horses is one of several animal paintings by Marc, among which a large group depict horses.
 It is one of the most notable of those in which he attempts to "see and paint through [the animal's] eyes", or as Paul Klee put it, "he raises them to his own level".
 It deeply impressed many viewers; one wrote: "[The painting] holds us spellbound ...
 A group of four horses lights up before our eyes like a vision ...
 The mighty body of the foremost animal ... seems to emerge from the depths and stop immediately in front of the viewer".
 The tightly knit composition of the work with its geometric structure and the use of colour—with the transparency of stained glass, and with decreasing saturation as the eye travels upwards—sets up a powerful upwards movement.

 In a 1921 lecture at Berlin University, the theologian Paul Tillich singled out this painting as an exemplar of the Expressionists' "destroying natural forms and colours in order to gain an insight into the inner truth of things."
 Susanna Partsch suggests that the moon, rainbow, and suggestion of stars point to a reading of the painting as an attempt "to portray the unity of creature and cosmos", in which mankind is sublimated in the horses, who represent his power.
 The painting has been regarded as one of the artist's finest works.

+In popular culture

+In the episode 8 of the second series of the 2016 MacGyver reboot (titled Packing Peanuts + Fire), the painting is used as bait by the heros to make contact with an art thief.